 "New York, New York" is the theme song by John Kander from the 1977 Martin Scorsese film New York, New York.

-"I Left My Heart in San Francisco" is a popular song, written in 1954, and most known as Tony Bennett's signature song.
+"I Left My Heart in San Francisco" is a popular song, written in 1954, and perhaps best known as Tony Bennett's signature song.

 Chandler: Keep it inside.
 Learn how to hide your feelings.
 Don't cry out loud.